mdmtk/docs/edge/source/guide/csp/wifi.md

 Description: the password to be used to connect to the network.
 The parm name will change depending on the value of ProtectPassword.

+Parm value input rules:

+* String with a minimum of 0 characters and a maximum of 64 characters

-If ProtectPassword is false:
+If Protect Password is false:

-* Parm name: PasswordClear
 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* Authentication is not "EAP-TLS" *AND* Protect Password is false

-If ProtectPassword is true:

-* Parm name: PasswordEncrypted
+* Parm name: PasswordClear

+If Protect Password is true:

 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* Authentication is not "EAP-TLS" *AND* Protect Password is true
+* Parm name: PasswordEncrypted

 ##### **Server Certificate Name (optional)**
-Parm name: OptionalServerCertificate

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is "EAP-TLS", "PEAP-MSCHAPV2", "EAP-TTLS-MSCHAP", "EAP-FAST-MSCHAPV2", "EAP-TTLS-PAP", "PEAP-GTC", "EAP-FAST-MSCHAPV2", or "EAP-FAST-GTC"

 Pivotal parm: No

+Parm name: OptionalServerCertificate

-Description: the name of the certificate alias that should be used to verify the server (Optional).
+Description: The name of the certificate alias that should be used to verify the server (Optional).

+Parm value input rules:

+* String with a minimum of 0 characters and a maximum of 64 characters

 ##### **Client Certificate Name (mandatory)**
-Parm name: MandatoryClientCertificate

 Settable if:

 * The Network Action is "Add a New Network" and the Security Mode is "Enterprise" and the Authentication is "EAP-TLS"

 Pivotal parm: No

+Parm name: MandatoryClientCertificate

-Description: the name of the certificate alias that should be used to join the network (Mandatory).
+Description: The name of the certificate alias that should be used to join the network (Mandatory).

+Parm value input rules:

+* String with a minimum of 0 characters and a maximum of 64 characters

 ##### **Client Certificate Name (optional)**
-Parm name: OptionalClientCertificate

 Settable if:

 * The Network Action is "Add a New Network" and the Security Mode is "Enterprise" the Authentication is "PEAP-MSCHAPV2", "EAP-TTLS-MSCHAP", "EAP-TTLS-MSCHAPV2", "EAP-TTLS-PAP", "PEAP-GTC", "EAP-FAST-MSCHAPV2", or "EAP-FAST-GTC"

 Pivotal parm: No

+Parm name: OptionalClientCertificate

+Description: The name of the certificate alias that should be used to join the network (Optional).

+Parm value input rules:

+* String with a minimum of 0 characters and a maximum of 64 characters

 ##### **EAP-TLS and Certificate Alias**
 Due to current limitations of the Certificate Manager Feature (in an EAP-TLS scenario), it is not possible to "override" the Alias that is assigned to a Client Certificate and Private Key when they are installed into the Android KeyStore